plone/documentation/docs/contributing/core/plips.md

 4. When done, click {guilabel}`Submit new issue` to submit your PLIP.

-5. If it does not automatically assign the label {guilabel}`03 type: feature (plip)`, then assign that label to the issue to make it easier to find.
+5. If GitHub does not automatically assign the label {guilabel}`03 type: feature (plip)`, then assign that label to the issue to make it easier to find.

 ## Get feedback

-After you submit your PLIP, solicit feedback for your idea on the [Plone Community Forum](https://community.plone.org/).
+After you submit your PLIP, solicit feedback for your idea on the [Plone Community Forum](https://community.plone.org/) and through the repository's issue tracker.

 You may revise your PLIP based on feedback.

-If you need help at any point in this process, please contact a member of the [SOME_INDETERMINATE_TEAM] personally or ask for help at the [Framework Team Space](https://community.plone.org/c/development/framework-team/12).
+If you need help at any point in this process, you can either `@` the team or personally contact a member of the designated team.

+## Team approves proposal

+After incorporating feedback to your proposal, you can request a final review and approval for inclusion in Plone.
+Every PLIP must be approved by the designated team.

 ## Implement your PLIP